sudarshansudarshan/cs503/Galaxy.md

 $$

 Over time, this matrix multiplication will lead to a steady-state distribution, where further iterations will not change the result.
 This is the point of convergence.

+### Application of Markov Matrices: Opening a New Restaurant

+Imagine you want to start a new restaurant in the city.
+Where should you situate it?
+Near the railway station?
+Near the IT hub?
+Near schools?

+The best way to determine the ideal location is by using the Markov matrix technique.
+Here's the idea:

+By analyzing the movement of people throughout the day, you can figure out where the maximum number of people eventually gather.
+This will be the hotspot for your restaurant.

+Using a Markov matrix, you can model the probabilities of people moving from one location to another over time.
+As you apply the matrix iteratively, you'll see that the distribution of people converges to a steady state.

+The location with the highest steady-state probability is where people are most likely to gather, making it the best spot for your restaurant.
+This method allows you to make a data-driven decision, increasing the chances of your restaurant's success.

+---

 ---